imbcmdth/masala/README.md

 //-- Creating a masala'd function is pretty straight
 //-- forward:
-var add = masala(addAB, { a: null, b: null });
+var add = masala(addAB, { a: undefined, b: undefined });

 //-- Simply pass an object that serves as a set of default
 //-- options.
-Properties set to null become *required* options
+Properties set to undefined become *required* options
-//-- that must be provided (and not null) before the function
+//-- that must be provided (and not undefined) before the function
 //-- is evaluated.

 //-- It can be called like normal: